Sachin4358/Java-Basics/README.md

 Note-There are 50 keywords in Java
 The goto and const keywords are not use. true, false,null are the reserved words not keyword.
+#Gapping rule of Tokens-
+Int betwenn the
+Keyword and keyword
+identifier and identifier
+identifier and keyword
+keyword and identifier